 Second, the lack of a parametric mid EQ on any piece of acoustic gear is a bummer.
 It’s the single most powerful tool you can have on an amp or mixer interface to fine tune your sound and really zoom in on problem frequencies.
 For most players and setups, the single knob controlling the mids will be sufficient, but if you have a wild pickup that needs to be tamed, you’ll probably still want to run an outboard preamp with EQ.

-For the money, the Fishman Loundbox Mini has to be one of the best acoustic amps you can buy for ‘ukulele.
+For the money, the Fishman Loundbox Mini has to be one of the best acoustic amps you can buy for ukulele.
 I have yet to see any other product that even comes close to providing comparable tone and power in such an affordable package.
 It’s not “the best.”
 Very rarely, if ever, will you hear me claim that for anything.
-But for a little more than $300, it’s pretty hard to beat.
+But for it’s pretty hard to beat.
 Highly recommended.